 🎯 Museums and monuments: adjusted opening hours and access

-To cope with the high temperatures, many museums, monuments and cultural venues in Île-de-France are adjusting their opening hours to protect visitors and the artworks on display.
-Please check their official websites before visiting:
+To cope with the high temperatures, many museums, monuments and cultural venues in Paris and the Île-de-France region are adapting their operations to protect visitors and the artworks on display.
+Please remember to always check their official websites before setting off.
+The main changes currently in place concern:

-- A great tip for a cool, free outing: To allow everyone to seek shelter and enjoy cool spaces, the Musée des Arts et Métiers is opening its doors free of charge (please note, however, that the first and second floors remain closed), as is the National Museum of the History of Immigration (except for the Aquarium, which still charges an admission fee).
-The permanent collections of the City of Paris’s museums are always free.
-Better still, the Petit Palais, the Paris Museum of Modern Art and the Paris Museum of the Liberation - General Leclerc - Jean Moulin all have specially air-conditioned rooms and areas accessible to everyone free of charge: an ideal way to combine culture with a cool escape.
-Please note that the Panthéon is free from 25 to 28 June 2026
+- A great tip for staying cool - and it’s free: to enable everyone to seek shelter and enjoy cool spaces, the permanent collections at the City of Paris’s museums are always free.
+Furthermore, venues such as the Petit Palais, the Paris Museum of Modern Art and the Paris Museum of the Liberation - General Leclerc - Jean Moulin all have specifically air-conditioned rooms and areas that are accessible to everyone free of charge: an ideal way to combine culture with a cool escape.
+The Musée des Arts et Métiers is open free of charge until 12 July 2026 inclusive (please note, however, that the first and second floors remain closed)

 🎯 Let’s stay positive: where can you find some cool respite in Paris?